 Note: The Donor / Donee must be a legal entity.
 Therefore, where a Company is the Donor or Donee, the Companies legal name must be used.
 The use of a trading name is not acceptable.

 7 Comparing the different Power of Attorney Documents

-When considering creating a Power of Attorney, consideration should be made as to which one best suites the needs of the Appointer/Donor.
+When considering creating a Power of Attorney of Enduring Power of Attorney, consideration should be made as to which one best suites the needs of the Appointer/Donor.

 TLA / Deed Style Power of Attorney

 - Limited to property transactions and property related documents

 - Can be made by a person or corporation

 - Unlimited Attorneys